 It’s natural to desire feedback on your writing.
 You want to know that you’re on to something.
 You want to feel validated.
 But tread carefully, writers.

 I’ve been thinking about plot.
 A lot.
 Is plot essential?
 I believe so.
 Story is plot.
 Plot is inherent in story.
 When readers complain about the books they haven’t enjoyed, they will often say, “It just didn’t go anywhere.
 I got bored.”
 Readers want to dive in to story.
 As in life, we want to be enchanted, entertained, and most importantly, to be taken on a journey.

-WHAT.
+“I just wouldn’t know where to start.
+I wouldn’t know what to write about.”
 I’ve heard this so many times from people who profess to being really interested in writing something: a short story, a play, a novel.
 I try to hide my incredulity but… You.
 Have.
 Got.
 To.
 Be.
 Kidding.
-Everyone’s got a hundred stories in them – at least!